LaxarJS/laxar/docs/manuals/flow_and_places.md

 ```

 A flow definition is always a JSON object having the root property `places`, which in turn is a map.
-Each entry of that map consists of the place's url template as key and a definition of what should happen when reaching that place as value.
+Each entry of that map consists of the place's URL template as key and a definition of what should happen when reaching that place as value.
-For LaxarJS an url template always starts with a constant prefix, possibly consisting of many single parts separated by slashes, and optional parameters also separated by slashes.
+For LaxarJS an URL template always starts with a constant prefix, possibly consisting of multiple segments separated by slashes, containing optional *parameters*.
-The syntax is taken from AngularJS, where variable parts of an url are always prefixed by a colon.
+The syntax is taken from AngularJS, where variable parts of a URL are always prefixed by a colon.
-Within the flow the constant prefix of a place is interpreted as its *identifier*.
+Within the flow, the constant prefix of a place is interpreted as its *identifier*.
 Thus the second place in the example has the identifier *pageOne* and one parameter, called *userId*.

 The identifier *entry* of the first place is always interpreted as the default place to navigate to if either no place was provided or if the requested place wasn't found within the flow.
 Most commonly it will just redirect to another existing place, that for example handles user login or application startup.
-Just as in plain AngularJS routing a redirect is configured using the `redirectTo` keyword and naming the place identifier to navigate to.
+Just as in plain AngularJS, routing a redirect is configured using the `redirectTo` keyword and naming the place identifier to navigate to.
 In this example we simply navigate without providing a value for the *userId* parameter to the place *pageOne*.
 Any place that simply redirects to another place cannot do any meaningful in addition to that.
 Control is directly passed on to the redirection target.

-In contrast to that the place *pageOne* specifies a page that should be loaded by using the key `page` in its definition.
+In contrast to that, the place *pageOne* specifies a page that should be loaded by using the key `page` in its definition.
 By default all pages are searched in the `application/pages/` directory with the `.json` suffix automatically appended when omitted.
-Just like the path to the flow file this can also be reconfigured in the *require configuration* of your application as `laxar-path-pages`.
+Just like the path to the flow file, this can also be reconfigured in the *require configuration* of your application as `laxar-path-pages`.
-So whenever this place is visited the according page with all of its configured widgets is loaded and displayed.
+So whenever this place is visited, the according page with all of its configured widgets is loaded and displayed.

 ## Places

-As said before the syntax for places is based on the url template syntax from AngularJS and in fact AngularJS' routing is used internally.
+As said before the syntax for places is based on the URL template syntax from AngularJS and in fact AngularJS' routing is used internally.
-Within the flow those url templates have some additional meaning as they are being used as an identifier for places.
+Within the flow, those URL templates have some additional meaning as they are being used as an identifier for places.
-Thus a few strict rules are set on top of the basic AngularJS url template rules:
+Thus a few strict rules are added to the basic AngularJS URL template rules:

-* A url always consists of single parts separated by slash.
+* A URL always consists of one or more segments separated by slashes `/`.
-* Each part can either be a static alphanumeric character string or a parameter, which is an alphanumeric character string prefixed by colon.
+* Each segment can either be a constant alphanumeric character string or a parameter, which is an alphanumeric character string prefixed by colon.
-* A url always starts with a unique non empty list of static parts which can optionally be followed by a list of parameters.
+* A URL always starts with a unique non empty list of constant segments, which can optionally be followed by a list of parameters.
-Parameters and static parts may not appear interleaved.
+Parameters and constant segments may not appear interleaved.
 * Wildcards are not supported

 Examples of valid places thus are the following: